Skip to Content

 See Hampton Court

-About an hour’s train ride out of Central London is the beautiful Hampton Court Palace, with its magical gardens and fairytale architecture.
-Get lost in the palace maze, take a ghost tour or even dare to go for a sleepover in the palace.
-There are different activities going on throughout the year so do check what’s going to be on when you visit.
+Get lost in the palace maze – the oldest maze in the UK, take a ghost tour, or even dare to go for a sleepover in the palace.
+Different activities are going on throughout the year so do check what’s going to be on when you visit.

 Visit a British Pub